-- Instructions should be addressed to the Legal Office by means of a completed and signed Request for Legal Services form (RFLS form in word format also attached for ease of completion).
-Addressing the matters contained in this Form will help ensure that your request for legal services is dealt with properly and with a minimum turnaround time.
-Please note, that a Request for Legal Services form must be signed by the Executive Dean or Director.
+- Instructions should be addressed to the Legal Office by means of a completed and signed Request for Legal Services form (pdf, 219kb).
+Completing this form will help ensure your request is dealt with properly and with a minimum turnaround time.
+The Request for Legal Services form must be signed by the Dean or Director.
 In some cases approval from the appropriate Deputy Vice-Chancellor may be required.

 - Research contracts must be approved by Research Services and the Request for Legal Services form must be signed by the Deputy Vice-Chancellor (Research) or Director, Research Services.